|

 In an exhibition game during a pre-season barnstorm tour of the west coast,

-Mickey blasted two long homers in the same game, one righty (it went out
+Mickey blasted two long homers in the

 of the park, across a street and landed on the roof of a three-story house